SCA SBOM Exports

 </Tab>

-Only available when the SBOM is sourced from the ZeroPath SCA inventory (that's where we track vulnerability status).
-If a job targets a raw repository snapshot, VEX must be disabled.
+An add-on to CycloneDX JSON: available only when the SBOM is sourced from the ZeroPath SCA inventory, which holds the vulnerability status VEX requires.
+If a job targets a repository snapshot, VEX must be disabled.
+For a document containing only vulnerability data, use standalone VEX instead.

 </Tab>